richelbilderbeek/Java/Errors/JavaBeast2Error1.md

 ![Error on changing](JavaBeast2error4Message.png)

-But hey, that error is fixed.
+But hey, the error is fixed.